-After battles on July 24 at Big Mound (see Big Mound Battlefield and McPhail's Butte Overlook and Camp Whitney), July 26 at Dead Buffalo Lake, and July 28 at Stony Lake, Sibley pursued the Sioux to the Missouri.
-He fought another engagement with the Indian warriors as their families escaped across the river on July 30.
-After waiting two more days in hopes of a rendezvous with General Sully's troops, Sibley, his command short of food and his men exhausted, returned to Camp Atchison.
+After battles on July 24 at Big Mound (see Big Mound Battlefield and McPhail’s Butte Overlook and Camp Whitney), July 26 at Dead Buffalo Lake, and July 28 at Stoney Lake, Sibley pursued the Sioux to the Missouri.
+Native warriors engaged Sibley’s troops as their families successfully escaped across the river on July 30.
+After waiting two more days in hopes of a rendezvous with General Sully’s troops, Sibley, his command short of food and his men exhausted, returned to Camp Atchison.
 On August 12, 1863, they headed home to Minnesota (see Camp Arnold, Buffalo Creek, and Maple Creek Crossing).

 On September 3, 1863, a scouting party discovered an Indian village near Whitestone Hill.
-The soldiers stalled the Indians' escape long enough for Sully to bring his main force into battle position.
-The confrontation at Whitestone Hill is considered to be the bloodiest fight between whites and Indians in eastern North Dakota.
-Twenty-three soldiers and an estimated two hundred Indians were killed, including many women and children.
-Another 158 Indians were captured and most of the Indians' food, shelter, tools, weapons, and transportation were destroyed, leaving the survivors destitute in the face of the coming winter (see Whitestone Hill).
+The soldiers stalled the Indians’ escape long enough for Sully to bring his main force into battle position.
+The confrontation at Whitestone Hill is considered to be the bloodiest attack by whites on Native Americans in eastern North Dakota.
+Twenty-three soldiers and an estimated one hundred to three hundred Indians were killed, including many women and children.
+Another 158 people were captured, and most of their food, shelter, tools, weapons, and transportation were destroyed, leaving the survivors destitute in the face of the coming winter (see Whitestone Hill).
 With his mission essentially accomplished and supplies dangerously low, Sully and his men returned to winter quarters, thus ending the 1863 field campaign.

 612 East Boulevard Ave.